-The Baptism of our Lord The First Sunday after Epiphany January 11 - January 16, 2021
+The Week of The Baptism of our Lord The First Sunday after Epiphany January 7 - 13, 2024

 Introduction

 Most modern forms of mediation turn a person inward.
 Biblical meditation turns a person outward toward what God has said and done especially what He has said and done through Jesus for our salvation.